 For instance, you can monitor the success of a blog from its first view (awareness), the average time spent on the page (reader engagement), and finally, the call-to-action (lead generation).
-If your blog gets high number of visits but readers stay on the page only for a few seconds, that’s an indication that you need to make changes.
+If your blog gets a high number of visits but readers stay on the page only for a few seconds, that’s an indication that you need to make changes.

 To understand how well your content marketing strategy is performing, you need to analyze these four metrics:

 Another way of evaluating if your readers are simply scrolling through your posts or thoroughly reading them is by analyzing the Average Session Duration.
-Average Session Duration is another metric that indicates how long on an average a person spends on your page during a single session.
-This value would only increase with better content and that’s how, more people will start spending more time reading an entire article and hopefully moving on to another.
+Average Session Duration is another metric that indicates how long on average a person spends on your page during a single session.
+This value would only increase with better content and that’s how more people will start spending more time reading an entire article and hopefully moving on to another.